I am a computational ecologist and biogeographer working at the intersection between ecology, biogeography, statistics and data science.

 My research spans multiple hierarchical scales: from ecological (years, decades) to geological (million years), from field plots to entire continents, and from individuals to populations, species and communities.
-I am particularly interested in developing new quantitative methods and software tools to facilitate reproducible research and investigate plant demography, community dynamics, and species range shifts and interactions under climate change.
+It often involves coupling field observations with computational approaches based on big datasets, complex statistical models, and reproducible workflows.

 I also teach several statistics and programming courses every year.
 I am fond of incorporating state-of-the-art data science techniques to deliver top-quality reproducible research.
 I am founding member and coordinator of the ‘R Users Group’ in Sevilla and the Ecoinformatics working group of the Spanish Terrestrial Ecology Association (AEET), which aims to foster good statistical and programming practice among ecologists.